 Derivatives embedded in non-derivative host contracts are treated as separate derivatives when they meet the definition of a derivative, their risks and characteristics are not closely related to those of the host contracts.

-Notes to the Separate Financial Statements (Continued) For the Year Ended 31 December 2016 (in Kazakhstani Tenge and in millions, unless otherwise stated)
+Notes to the Separate Financial Statements (Continued) For the Year Ended 31 December 2016

 14. Investments available-for-sale